garden-io/garden/docs/reference/module-types/kubernetes.md

   # root.
 Defaults to the action root.
 If you set this to null, kustomize will not be run.
   path: .

+  # The Kustomize version to use.
+  version: 5

   # A list of additional arguments to pass to the `kustomize build` command.
 Note that specifying '-o' or '--output'
   # is not allowed.
   extraArgs: []